SalmanHakim/MEng_Project/DayBook.md

 ![ASIC\_320ks](/sparsity/ASIC_320ks.png)

 The sparsity pattern for the other matrices can be found in [sparsity](/sparsity) folder.
 The relationship between those pattern have not been concluded yet.

+## 30/11/2021

+I tested more benchmark matrices to group them into two groups; speedup and slowdown.
+To be included in the `speedup` group, the `CUDA` code must be >5x faster than `Armadillo` code, and vice versa for the `slowdown` group.
+Inside the `sparsity` folder, I have separated all the tested matrices that met the criteria into 2 groups.
+All the matrices left ungrouped are either untested or do not meet the criteria.

+I also include a new .md file called `make.md`.
+It contains a guide on how to compile the code that I have been working on.